University of California, Irvine: Middle Earth

-UCI's two freshman dormitory communities are Mesa Court and Middle Earth.
-Mesa Court was the first housing community at UCI, and features a volleyball court, two basketball courts, a community center, a recreational center, and the Mesa Academic Center (MAC).
-Middle Earth comprises 24 residence halls, one dining facility (Brandywine), a student center, and several resource centers.
-Each building in Middle Earth is named after a character or a place from J.R.R.
-Tolkien's The Hobbit and The Lord of the Rings.
-Middle Earth was built in three phases.
-The first phase was built in 1974 and includes seven halls: Hobbiton, Isengard, Lorien, Mirkwood, Misty Mountain, Rivendell, and the Shire, along with a separate Head Resident's manufactured home called "Bag End".
+Middle Earth is located along Ring Road, toward the core of the university's campus.
+The residence halls were built in three consecutive phases, beginning in 1974.
+The first phase was designed by William Pereira.
+The first phase included seven halls: Hobbiton, Isengard, Lorien, Mirkwood, Misty Mountain, Rivendell, and the Shire, along with a separate Head Resident's manufactured home called "Bag End".
 The second phase was built in 1989 with thirteen more halls: Balin, Harrowdale, Whispering Wood, Woodhall, Calmindon, Grey Havens, Aldor, Rohan, Gondolin, Snowbourn, Elrond, Shadowfax, and Quenya.
 The third phase was built in 2000 with four halls: Crickhollow, Evenstar, Oakenshield, and Valimar.
-Each hall houses about fifty to eighty students, although Quenya was built with sixty single suite rooms which mainly house graduate students.
-In 2019, two Middle Earth towers were built, which are called Telperion and Laurelin.
-These towers house around 470 undergraduate students.
+The last phase was completed in the summer of 2019 and officially opened September 16, 2019; although reported in the media as being called the two towers of Middle Earth, its two buildings are actually named Telperion and Laurelin, after the Two Trees of Valinor.
+These towers house around 640 undergraduate students.